Rietta1/cicd_jenkins_project/README.md

 ### Tasks
-This projects shows the a full cicd configuration for a java app, involving the use of
+This project shows the a full cicd configuration for a java app, involving the use of

 - maven for build,
 - sonarqube for scans ,
-- docker for image buld,
+- docker for image build,
 - ECR and Docker hub and the
-- deploying to eks
+- deploying to EKS

 ### Tools
 installed on the server are :